JuliaComputing/static-julia/README.md

 Instead of a driver script, the generated system image can be embedded into a larger program following the embedding examples and relevant sections in the Julia manual.
-Note that the name of the generated system image (`"libhello"` for `hello.jl`) is accessible from C in the preprocessor macro `JULIA_LIB_NAME`.
+Note that the name of the generated system image (`"libhello"` for `hello.jl`) is accessible from C in the preprocessor macro `JULIAC_PROGRAM_LIBNAME`.

 With Julia 0.7, a single large binary can be created, which does not require the driver program to load the shared library.
 An example of